 Born and raised in downtown Manhattan, I first stepped into the spotlight at age six (...going on seventeen) as Liesl in The Sound of Music, and I’ve never looked back.

 I come from an eclectic group of performers and creatives.
 My grandmother is an Argentinian-American concert pianist.
 My grandfather was a German violinist.
 Together they toured the world, playing concerts from Brazil to India to China.
 My mother is a reformed theater kid and dancer turned journalist and my father is a journalist and author.
 I grew up believing the world truly was a stage, a place to express yourself and to inform, entertain, move, and maybe even inspire others.
-From an early age, I’ve always enjoyed acting, singing, and dancing.
 This convergence of communication through verbal language, music, and physical forms exposed me to the power of theatrical storytelling.
-I also like to use my voice to make people laugh by writing satirical pieces and performing standup and sketch comedy.

 I’ve never loved anything the way I love theater, and I can’t imagine doing anything else.
 My goal is simple: to keep creating, collaborating, and connecting.
 Onstage, on the page, and everywhere in between.